bearslairs/bearslairs.github.io/static/media/terms.a65f2484.md

 ##### Authorised alternate contact(s)

-We may contact Your authorised Secondary Contact(s) to discuss, disclose and provide access to Your account details and discuss any default of this Licence by You.You must provide Us with an alternate contact, who We may contact to ask for their assistance in contacting You.
-You warrant that You have the right to provide to Us the personal data of authorised Secondary Contact(s) and alternate contacts and to authorize our use of such data for the purposes of 2.3.2.4
+We may contact Your authorised Secondary Contact(s) to discuss, disclose and provide access to Your account details and discuss any default of this Licence by You.
+You must provide Us with an alternate contact, who We may contact to ask for their assistance in contacting You.
+You warrant that You have the right to provide to Us the personal data of authorised Secondary Contact(s) and alternate contacts and to authorize our use of such data for the purposes outlined here.

 ##### Unit dimensions